Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager.Core/README.md

 -   If you need help, check [previous questions](https://stackoverflow.com/questions/tagged/azure+.net) or ask new ones on StackOverflow using azure and .NET tags.
--   If having trouble with authenthication, go to [DefaultAzureCredential documentation](https://docs.microsoft.com/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet).
+-   If having trouble with authentication, go to [DefaultAzureCredential documentation](https://docs.microsoft.com/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet).
 ## Next steps
 ### More sample code